RobinTPotter/my-first-synth/readme.md

 first thing was to add a bunch of auto connect stuff for pipewire (see pdf for part of the story made under my limited instructions by chat-gpt)

+also had a go at making a final img for flashing pizero2 but no where to put it really

+pattern will be this

+- pizero2:
+ - runs supercollider
+ - runs a osc sender (to itself) which reads and writes over uart/usb to pico
+ - has pico and screen with buttons

+will need a sc startup.scd which initiates midi and any bus collections. in development will create and add synthdefs, for real the synthdef compilation will be separate (?). midi set up here

+will need a service which communicates with pico will need a service to send osc messages